Tribunal Reforms Ordinance 2021

 - Design should be new or original, not previously published or used in any country before the date of application for registration.

-- Design should relate to features of shape, configuration, pattern or ornamentation, composition of lines or colours applied to an article.
+- Design should relate to features of shape, configuration, pattern, or ornamentation, the composition of lines or colors applied to an article.